 You know, Congress was very generous.

-So at the depth of the COVID recession, we were down about 25 million jobs from the record created under President Trump.
+At the depth of the COVID recession, we were down about 25 million jobs from the record created under President Trump.

 25 million jobs.

-Now we're about 10 million jobs, and yet we sent repeatedly uh stimulus checks, I guess, direct payment checks to 166 million Americans.
+We sent repeatedly stimulus checks, I guess, direct payment checks to 166 million Americans.

-And a certain percentage of Americans that unfortunately may be a growing percentage kind of gets used to that direct payment from the government.
+And a certain percentage of Americans, that unfortunately may be a growing percentage, kind of gets used to that direct payment from the government.

-They realize, well, why why should I go into work when I can make more literally sitting on my couch?
+They realize, well, why should I go into work when I can make more literally sitting on my couch?

 And that is how Democrats historically have addicted a larger and growing percentage of Americans to government and to them.